shaharoded/NanoChatGPT2/README.md

 NOTE: This module defines `torch.manual_seed(1337)` meaning every random process is the consistent.
 This also causes the trained model to generate the same responses to re-used test cases, which might contradict the expectation for some randomness in the responses.

 ### 3. Finetune the Base Model to QA
 As outlined in step #1, the QA data has already been prepared for fine-tuning.
 This module trains the base model to adapt to generating responses to a wide range of questions.
-The data is preprocessed into streams and batches based on the model's block_size configuration.
+The data is preprocessed into streams and batches based on the model's `block_size` configuration.

 Fine-tuning the nanoGPT model on ~88MB of QA data with the current configurations took ~ 4 hours (CPU), achieving `val loss ~ 5.8` on the QA data.
 While the model could generate responses, they were incorrect, showcasing the limitations of a small architecture and limited data.
+This training loop was done without the context of every QA, due to small `block_size`, which also reduced the model's abillity to handle the task.

+With that being said, the designed training flow is based on SOTA flows for QA finetuning of Decoder Only models, and I expect it to work much better on larder architectures.

 Use the following to run (mind the user prompts):